 Awarded to three students who best demonstrate exceptional leadership in community service.

 Nominees may demonstrate leadership in developing and implementing service projects that address a community need that otherwise may not have been met; leadership in empowering others to become leaders through service; a commitment to improving themselves and others through service; initiative, motivation, and persistence in achieving service project goals; and a continuous concern and caring for others as demonstrated by service activities.

-Established in 2003 and first awarded in 2004, this award honors students who, through their actions, best represent the values and virtues of Lynchburg College.
+Established in 2003 and first awarded in 2004, this award honors students who, through their actions, best represent the values and virtues of University of Lynchburg.

 Nominees shall, by actions, efforts, and energies both inside and outside the classroom, motivate their fellow students to a greater level of commitment to the College, elevate the reputation of the College in the community’s eye, and promote the general spirit of the faculty, staff, and/or students.